 Hiatal hernia

-When the spine activity is disrupted, there are diseases of internal organs.
-So scoliosis (spinal curvature), which in varying degrees, have the majority of people today, leads, on the one hand, to the violation of the normal organs innervations through the spinal nerves, on the other – at the expense of shifting bodies (visceroptosis – omission), and as a consequence – the reduction of their tone and function.
+Disorders in normal functioning of the backbone lead to internal organs disorders.
+So scoliosis (spinal curvature), which most of the people now have to lesser or greater extent, leads, on the one hand, to the disorders in normal organs innervations through the spinal nerves, on the other hand, to the internal organs displacement in their respective cavities of the body.
+It results in reduction of their tone and function.

-The same happens with the diaphragm: its tone is reduced, the dome is lowered and sagging, while the above-mentioned esophageal opening is increased in diameter, much more is needed.
-In this extended hole through increased intra-abdominal pressure or the horizontal position of the body the stomach out from the abdomen into the chest.
+The same happens with the diaphragm: its tone is reduced, the dome sinks, while the above-mentioned esophageal opening is increased in diameter, much more than necessary.
+Part of the stomach or even the whole stomach gets from the chest cavity into the abdominal cavity through the above mentioned widened esophageal opening when the pressure increases in the abdominal cavity or the body gets horizontal position.

 This is hiatal hernia.
 Please, read about hiatal hernia symptoms.